-But there's a very good reason why you shouldn't get your tax advice by word of mouth instead of from a licensed tax professional.
+This is not true.
+In the United States, you are required to declare all your prizes on your taxes, no matter how much they are worth.
+There's a very good reason why you shouldn't get your tax advice by word of mouth instead of from a licensed tax professional.

 Where Does the $600 Sweepstakes Myth Come From?

-- Sweepstakes prizes are not gambling winnings: Sweepstakes prizes are not the same as gambling winnings, according to the IRS' rules.
+Secondly, sweepstakes prizes are not the same as gambling winnings, according to the IRS' rules.
 Remember, you don't pay money to enter sweepstakes!
 Sweepstakes prizes and gambling wins are reported and taxed differently.
 If a sweepstakes sponsor tries to withhold some of your winnings, you need to take extra care that you are not dealing with a sweepstakes scam.

-If a sponsor reports you as a winner but you don't report the prize on your taxes, the IRS might notice the discrepancy and investigate.
-And no one wants that.
-It's safer to follow the law and report all of your winnings.
+If a sponsor reports you as a winner but you don't report the prize on your taxes, the IRS might notice the discrepancy and investigate... and no one wants that.
+It's safer to follow the rules and report all of your winnings.

-How to Keep Track of Your Prizes:
+How to Keep Track of Your Prizes

 When you win a lot of prizes, it becomes difficult to keep track of how much you need to declare on your taxes.
 To stay organized, you need to keep good records of your prize wins.
 Keeping a spreadsheet of your wins is helpful in many ways, including making sure you actually receive the prizes you've won.

 Doing your annual taxes is so much easier when you have all the information you need right in a spreadsheet.
 All you need to do is total up the prize value column and you'll know what you need to put on your tax forms.
 A few seconds of effort after winning a prize can prevent a lot of stress at tax time!

 This article is not intended as official tax advice.
 Tax laws change and individual situations vary.
 Please consult a professional for any tax questions you have.